South Australian Wines

 Matteo Zema opened the first wine bar/tavern in Armo, Reggio Calabria in 1835, much to the angst of the local authorities at the time.
 Although the tavern no longer exists, it was this legacy and a passion for wine that has been passed down from generation to generation.
 After migrating to Australia, Nicola Zema started working for Wynns in 1953, hand pruning, picking and planting, a job that continued through until his retirement in 1975.

-About Yellow Tail Winery
+About Yellow Tail Wines

 The Casella family has been making wine in the Riverina since 1965